Landing on the front wheel

 From a standing position, balance over the rear wheel at about a foot from the edge of the gap.

-Lower the front wheel slightly and crouch back behind the handlebars to get extra torque.
-This compresses the rear tyre on the edge before the pedal kick.
+Lower the front wheel to the horizontal or even below the obstacle's edge, and crouch back behind the handlebars to get extra torque.

 Vincent Hermance in mid-air.